cronuspaas/cronusdocs/docs/cronusagent/app_lifecycle.rst

 **Timeouts and Passing Information to Agent**

 * Timeout: Scripts must exit before timeout expires, or process be killed, default timeout is 15 minutes configurable by agent config.
-* Progress Timeout: Scripts must demonstrate progress (progress number increasing) by passing progress information to agent or process be killed, default progress timeout is 15 minutes configurable by agent config.
+* Progress Timeout: Scripts must demonstrate progress (progress number increasing) by passing progress information to agent or process be killed, default progress timeout is 1 minute configurable by agent config.
 * Passing Information to Agent while Running: Scripts can pass progress and other information to agent via stdout while running, in syntax

   .. code-block:: javascript